 Please ensure that you visit your doctor to enquire about any vaccination requirements you may need for your visit to Kenya.
 It may be worthwhile taking a copy of your itinerary with you to show the exact areas you will be travelling to within Kenya.
-You are required to get your yellow fever vaccine if you are going to Rwanda after the Grand Safari of Kenya.
+Please check on the requirement specifically for the yellow fever vaccine as the certificate requirements are relevant to certain travellers only.

 If you are a British or Irish citizen (including children and infants), you must have your own full 10 year passport (5 year for children) which is valid for at least 6 months after your expected return date.
 If you are a US or Canadian Citizen you must have a passport which is valid for at least 6 months after your expected return date.
 There must be at least two facing blank visa pages available, one for the Kenya visa sticker and one facing for the stamps.

 As of the 1st September 2015 all travellers to Kenya that require an entry visa to Kenya must apply in advance via the e-visa portal, www.ecitizen.go.ke All non-Kenyan citizens are required to have a visa to enter Kenya at a cost of US $50 per person.
 This online application can take up to 7 working days to process.

 For instructions on how to use ecitizen please click here.

 Update 22.06.18: An evisa to Kenya once issued is valid for 3 months before you travel - so don't apply for your visa more than 3 months before your arrival date in Kenya.
 Once you present yourself to immigration control at the port of entry, you may be issued with a stay period not exceeding 90 days, which may be renewed for a further 90 days at the immigration headquarters.

 Hotel details for visa applications